- animal welfare

-Policy advice and recommendations on the grassfed beef industry’s activities associated with animal health and welfare, with a focus on:
+- Policy advice and recommendations on the grassfed beef cattle sector’s activities associated with animal health, animal welfare and biosecurity, with a focus on continuous improvement in:

-- Strategic direction and oversight of all industry service provider programs that involve grassfed levy expenditure in relation to animal and health welfare.
+- Strategic direction and oversight of all industry service provider programs that involve grassfed levy expenditure in relation to animal, health welfare and biosecurity.

-- Advice and assistance in the development strategic direction and oversight of programs to enhance the standing and perception of the grassfed beef industry within the community.
+- Advice and assistance in the development of strategic direction and oversight of programs to enhance the standing and perception of the grassfed beef cattle sector within the community.

 - Addressing increased public interest in animal welfare in beef production.